aurelia/dialog/doc/article/en-US/dialog-basics.md

   </source-code>
 </code-listing>

-> Note: The startingZIndex will only be assignable during initial configuration.
-This is because we stack everything on that Z-index after bootstrapping the modal.

 ### Settings

 The settings available for the dialog are set on the dialog controller on a per-dialog basis.
+- `viewModel` can be url, class reference or instance.
+- `view` can be url or view strategy to override the default view location convention.
+- `model` the data to be passed to the `canActivate` and `activate` methods of the view model if implemented.
+- `host` allows providing the element which will parent the dialog - if not provided the body will be used.
+- `childConainer` allows specifing the DI Container instance to be used for the dialog.
+If not provided a new child container will be created from the root one.
 - `lock` makes the dialog modal, and removes the close button from the top-right hand corner. (defaults to true)
+- `keyboard` allows configuring keyboard keys that close the dialog.
+To disable set to `false`.
+To cancel close a dialog when the *ESC* key is pressed set to `true`, `'Escape'` or and array containing `'Escape'` - `['Escape']`.
+To close with confirmation when the *ENTER* key is pressed set to `'Enter'` or an array containing `'Enter'` - `['Enter']`.
+To combine the *ESC* and *ENTER* keys set to `['Enter', 'Escape']` - the order is irrelevant. (takes precedence over `lock`)
+- `overlayDismiss` if set to `true` cancel closes the dialog when clicked outside of it. (takes precedence over `lock`)
 - `centerHorizontalOnly` means that the dialog will be centered horizontally, and the vertical alignment is left up to you. (defaults to false)
 - `position` a callback that is called right before showing the modal with the signature: `(modalContainer: Element, modalOverlay: Element) => void`.
 This allows you to setup special classes, play with the position, etc...
 If specified, `centerHorizontalOnly` is ignored. (optional)
 - `ignoreTransitions` is a Boolean you must set to `true` if you disable css animation of your dialog. (optional, default to false)
-- `yieldController` is a Boolean you must set to `true` if you want to execute some logic when the dialog gets open and/or get access to the dialog controller
 - `rejectOnCancel` is a Boolean you must set to `true` if you want to handle cancellations as rejection.
-The reason will be instance of `DialogCancelError` - the property `wasCancelled` will be set to `true` and if cancellation data was provided it will be set to the `reason` property.
+The reason will be a `DialogCancelError` - the property `wasCancelled` will be set to `true` and if cancellation data was provided it will be set to the `output` property.
-- `enableEscClose` allows pressings escape to close the modal without `lock: false`. (optional, defaults to true)

-> Warning: Plugin authors are advised to be explicit with settings that change behavior(`yieldController` and `rejectOnCancel`).
+> Warning: Plugin authors are advised to be explicit with settings that change behavior(`rejectOnCancel`).

 <code-listing heading="prompt.js">
   <source-code lang="ES 2015">